Diamond Ear Piercing at BabyEarPiercing.com

 Smooth or Threaded Posts for Added Security.

 Petite 0.03 (2mm) to 1/4 ctw (4mm)

 Elegant Classic Rounds, Lowest Profile Prong or Bezel Set.

-These Styles are Made Personally for That Special Baby.
+These Styles are Made Personally for That Special Baby of Any Age.

 These Special, Low Profile Settings greatly reduce tall or bulky settings

 that are commonly seen with Regular Diamonds Earrings.

 Without compromising the stability and security of any precious gemstone,